Is Frontier Communications Parent Inc. (FYBR) a Keeper?

-Frontier Communications Parent Inc. (NASDAQ:FYBR) went down by -1.08% from its latest closing price compared to the recent 1-year high of $33.34.
-The company’s stock price has collected 3.69% of gains in the last five trading sessions.
-Press Release reported on 09/09/21 that Frontier Communications to Present at the Bank of America Securities 2021 Media, Communications and Entertainment Conference
+Frontier Communications Parent Inc. (NASDAQ:FYBR) went down by -3.14% from its latest closing price compared to the recent 1-year high of $33.34.
+The company’s stock price has collected -6.60% of loss in the last five trading sessions.
+Press Release reported on 09/16/21 that Frontier Communications to Present at the Goldman Sachs 30(th) Annual Communacopia Conference

 Is It Worth Investing in Frontier Communications Parent Inc. (NASDAQ :FYBR) Right Now?